Double Top Chart Pattern Trading Strategy

 Double top chart pattern strategy (backtest and example)

-To code properly to make a backtest of a double top pattern strategy is hard, difficult, and time consuming.
-But we are lucky and have a book by Thomas Bulkowski called The Encyclopedia of Chart Patterns.
+To code properly to make a backtest of a double top pattern strategy is hard, complex, and time consuming.
+However, we are fortunate to have a book by Thomas Bulkowski called The Encyclopedia of Chart Patterns.
 It’s a bit old, published in 2000, but we assume chart patterns never go out of style.

-Bulkowski is an engineer and wanted to build his trading on some kind of scientific research and not on unquantified predictions.
+Bulkowski is an engineer who wanted to build his trading strategy on scientific research rather than unquantifiable predictions.
 That’s why he wanted to go through all the major chart formations and quantify them over many years.
 He picked 500 stocks, not adjusted for survivorship bias, and looked manually at patterns over a period of 5 years.
 One of the patterns was the double top chart pattern.

 We summarized his findings about the double top pattern in this table: